JaHiD-HoSsAn-JHN/Cradit-Card-Data-Analysis/README.md

-# Cradit Card Data Analysis Using PowerBI PostgreSQL Database
+# Cradit Card Data Analysis Using PowerBI And PostgreSQL Database